 Lisa has more than 30 years of experience in early child care business administration and advocacy.
 She received her bachelor’s degree in early childhood and business administration from Western Illinois University.
 During her tenure as an early child care director, Iowa State Director of First Children’s Finance, and global leader for the Early Childhood World Forum, she advocated for early child care professionals to improve quality of their programs and reach their program goals.
 She has served as an early child care consultant for pre-schools, Head Start and Pre-Kindergarten programs and was selected as a global leader, representing the United States at the World Forum for Early Child Care in Ireland, Italy, and Hawaii.
 She is very passionate and dedicated to supporting the needs of the early childhood workforce, who she believes are the gatekeepers to quality and who serve our children and families.

-Veronica received her master’s degree in psychology from Grand Canyon University and is currently working toward a doctorate in general psychology with an emphasis in cognition and instruction.
+Veronica has been with Arizona PBS, working as part of the Arizona Early Childhood Workforce Registry team since it’s inception in 2015.
+Veronica received her Ph.D. in general psychology with an emphasis in cognition and instruction, as well as her master’s degree in general psychology from Grand Canyon University.
 She’s worked with Easter Seals Blake Foundation in Safford, Ariz., where she worked in early intervention, Early Head Start and preschool administration.
 Throughout her career, she has gravitated toward working with or on behalf of children in Arizona.
-She is married and the stepmother to two daughters.

 Tammy Lee has a master’s degree in education, curriculum and instruction with an early childhood endorsement/special needs from the University of Wyoming, along with an Early Childhood Endorsement/Birth to Five.
 In addition to her current position, Tammy has 14 years of experience working on behalf of children ages birth to 5 years old.
 She has spent many years as a preschool teacher in quality child care centers.
 Tammy also serves as the council member on the First Things First Yavapai Regional Partnership Council.

-Areas Served: Cochise, Pima, Santa Cruz, Tohono O’odham and Pascua Yaqui
+Areas Served: Cochise, Pima, Santa Cruz, Graham, and Greenlee Counties, as well as Tohono O’odham Nation and Pascua Yaqui Tribe